 Evaluate your current design.

 First, we want to take a look at your existing kitchen layout and see what works and what doesn't.
-If you are going to reconfigure the whole thing, cabinet refacing might not be the best solution for you and we can discuss custom, semi-custom and stock cabinetry options (don't be too quick to shun the idea of stock cabinets because there are some high-quality products out there).
-If your basic layout will remain the same, we'll discuss your refacing options in greater detail and you can use custom or semi-custom options for a new island, to add a peninsula, extra storage, etc.
+If you are going to reconfigure the whole thing, cabinet refacing might not be the best solution for you and we can discuss custom cabinetry or perhaps our "hybrid solution."
+If your basic layout will remain the same, we'll discuss your refacing options in greater detail and you can use custom options for a new island, to add a peninsula, extra storage, etc.

 Choose the best cabinet style.